 The old Medina, rich in colors, sounds, and flavors, is a perfect place to do a little shopping and bring home some souvenirs from our exciting journey into Morocco.
 In the evening, we will have tasty local specialties in one of the many celebrated local restaurants serving the best of Moroccan cuisine.

 After lunch, we will follow the same road to Ait Benhaddou, an ancient Kasbah famous for being a natural scenario for many famous Hollywood movies like Gladiator, Cleopatra, Asterix and Obelix, and Prince of Persia, among others.
 Several episodes of the popular Game of Thrones TV series were also shot in the old Kasbah.
 We will be able to walk through its alleys and admire the incredible architecture.
-Our destination for the day is Ouarzazate, a city that revolves around the film industry.
-A walk through the town and an excellent local dinner will end another great day!
+Our destination for the day is Boumalne, famous for its beautiful, charming landscapes, as well as its famous gorges.

-Our route today takes us first to the famous Valle de las Rosas, a valley that runs between the Atlas Mountains and the Sarhro mountain system.
-We will cross countless towns on our way to the city of Boumalne Dades, where we will take a short detour through a breathtaking road to the Dades Gorges viewpoint.
+Our route today takes us first to a short detour through a breathtaking road to the Dades Gorges viewpoint.
 Time for tea on the highest point of the trail, with plenty of opportunities for photos of the fascinating switchbacks below us.
-Following on, we will have lunch at Todra Gorges, another incredible canyon not to be missed, and then continue to Alnif.
+Next comes the famous Todra Gorges, another incredible canyon not to be missed, and then continue to Alnif.
 The landscape keeps changing and becomes more and more captivating as we enter Berber territory.

 The setting sun gives a golden glow to the rocks and the terrain that surrounds us as we arrive at the holy town of Rissani, one of the most important centers for sub-Saharan commerce.
 From there, we take the road to Merzouga, a city that is a true gateway to the Sahara.
 The Berber people and a sea of golden dunes will make us realize we are finally in the real desert.
 A full-featured luxury tent in the sand will be our home for the next two nights: great food, mesmerizing Berber music, and the night sky filled with more stars than you can possibly imagine.
 Get ready to be thrilled!

 We will have a full day for ourselves in the desert!
 A pre-dawn excursion will be organized for those of us who want to see the sun rising behind the dunes.
 Next on our list of activities is a 4x4 excursion in the desert.
-We will visit the natural fossil mines, incredible oases, a museum of extravagant cars belonging to a local Arab sheik, and the little villages of African natives to learn about their culture and traditions.
+We will visit the natural fossil mines, incredible oases, and the little villages of African natives to learn about their culture and traditions.
 We will also have tea in an authentic nomadic settlement, where daily life is still exactly as it was hundreds of years ago.

 After lunch in an oasis in the middle of one of the vast seas of dunes formed by wind-blown sand, we will still have plenty of options to choose from: feel free to ride on rented quads or buggies, get some rest in local cafes and wait until the sun starts to set for a camel ride back to our camp.
 The dunes will glow golden like nothing you have witnessed before, and you will find yourself hopelessly in love with the desert.
 Tonight, the stars will look even more mesmerizing, and the sounds and smells of the desert will feel more tantalizing just as well!